 We all know about the damaging physical and mental health consequences from ongoing stress.
 If you want to learn to take better care of yourself and to discover a deeper sense of ease and peace of mind then the eight week Mindfulness Based Stress Reduction program (MBSR) may be what you are looking for.
 The MBSR offered follows the program pioneered at the University of Massachusetts’ Medical School by Dr Jon Kabat-Zinn.
 The MBSR is a well-defined and systematic person-centred educational approach which uses a relatively intensive training in mindfulness meditation as the core of the program.
 It teaches people how to take better care of themselves, physically and mentally, and to live healthier and saner lives.
 It originated in the Stress Reduction Clinic at the University of Massachusetts and has been utilised in a wide variety of settings: medical centres, schools, prisons, athletic training programs, professional programs and the workplace.
 It is supported by significant physiological, psychological and neuroscience research.
-Our Founder, Kathryn Choules (PhD) is qualified to teach the MBSR through the University of Massachusetts.
+Our Founder, Kathryn Choules (PhD) is the only person in WA certified to teach the MBSR through the University of Massachusetts.

 Who would benefit from the Mindfulness Based Stress Reduction program?

 Do any of the following situations apply to you?

 - Stress – work, school, family, financial, illness, ageing, grief, uncertainty about the future, and feeling “out of control”